 Raised toilet seats are essential aids that can help individuals with limited mobility use the bathroom comfortably and safely.
 They raise the height of the toilet, making it easier for individuals to sit down and stand up without straining their muscles or joints.
 Raised toilet seats come in different heights, materials, and styles, and can be easily installed without the need for tools or professional help.

 Stairlifts are aids that can help individuals with limited mobility move up and down the stairs safely and comfortably.
-They are usually installed on the staircase and come with a motorized chair that moves up and down the stairs on a rail.
+They are usually installed on the staircase and come with a motorised chair that moves up and down the stairs on a rail.
 Stairlifts are especially useful for individuals who have difficulty climbing stairs or have a fear of falling.

 Reachers are essential aids that can help individuals with limited mobility reach and pick up items without bending or stretching.
 They are usually long-handled tools with a grabber at the end that allows individuals to pick up items from the floor, shelves, or countertops.
 Reachers are especially useful for individuals with back pain, arthritis, or limited mobility.